DonThompson/FradBot/README.md

 * first couple platoons go out, then it quickly gets stuck and they won't attack.  orders stuck in pending?  never completed "defend"?
 * really need a "win the game" approach.
 Once they clear out the target (nexus/cc), they just stand there.
 Seek & destroy type.
 * really need a scouting manager.
+* I switched a bunch of code over to pathing queries instead of pure distance queries.
+Framerate went from 2ms to 5-6ms consistently.
+Related?
+PC just running slow?
+* I'm still sending units to the wrong choke.
+Maybe need to get some "pathing to center" of map?  then keep track of it, i'm sure i'm recalculating that a bunch of times.
+* Platoon travel could still be improved.
+They're getting a little strung out, especially if they turn a corner to reach a point - first squad gets there and bolts off, next squad gets delayed from that push, 3rd squad even more so.
+* Fix dead units / center pt / movement.
+Had a platoon get in a fight, some survived, but "patient zero" didn't, so the squad just stood there.

 # Setup